Male doing HIIT to increase Testosterone

 Consuming adequate protein is crucial not only for muscle repair and building but also for maintaining high testosterone levels.
 Protein helps in fat loss, which is associated with higher testosterone.

-Ensure your diet includes lean meats, eggs, and plant-based proteins such as beans and legumes to support hormone health
+Ensure your diet includes lean meats, eggs, and plant-based proteins such as beans and legumes to support hormone health (1).

 • Healthy Fats:

-hormone production, including testosterone.
+Fats are essential for hormone production, including testosterone.
 Studies suggest that consuming an adequate amount of healthy fats like omega-3 fatty acids from fish and monounsaturated fats from avocados, nuts, and olive oil can support testosterone levels.

-Conversely, a low-fat diet might lead to decreased testosterone levels, underscoring the importance of fats in your diet
+Conversely, a low-fat diet might lead to decreased testosterone levels, underscoring the importance of fats in your diet (2).

 • Carbohydrates:

-Carbs play a significant role in regulating testosterone levels by influencing
+Carbs play a significant role in regulating testosterone levels by influencing insulin production, which in turn affects testosterone synthesis.

 Include complex carbohydrates like whole grains, fruits, and vegetables, which help maintain optimal testosterone levels and overall health.